A Community Grant round is held once each year and applications are invited from eligible organisations across Australia.

 or young people.
 In particular we will assess how applications:

-- Target the health and wellbeing of a well-defined community within Australia.
-This may be a geographic community, a demographic community, or a community of interest.
+- Target the health and wellbeing of a well-defined community within Australia

-- Respond to identified community need based on consultation or input from that community
+- Respond to identified community needs based on consultation or input from that community

 - Address problems in a practical, new and engaging way or address an immediate need that is not currently satisfactorily addressed

-- Demonstrate capacity and capability as an organisation to manage the program
+- Demonstrate capacity and capability as an organisation to manage the project

-- Present a considered and clear budget that represent good value for money against comparable projects
+- Present a considered and clear budget that represents good value for money against comparable projects

 - Articulate a clear project concept with concrete, time-limited, quantified targets